 Welcome to Texas Stream Team's Teacher and Informal Science Educator pages.
 We hope these resources and opportunities provide you with the tools you need to support students in the fields of math, science, and social studies.

-Teachers who complete the three-phase training and become Certified Water Quality Monitors have two options for getting their students involved in Texas Stream Team monitoring.
+Teachers who complete all phases training and become certified citizen scientist have two options for getting their students involved in Texas Stream Team monitoring.
 Students in grades K-12 as well as college students can monitor a body of water under a teacher's supervision with activities based on the educational objectives of the class.
-A teacher who goes a step further and becomes a Certified Trainer can then train students (grades 5-12 and college) to become certified monitors.
+A teacher who goes a step further and becomes a certified trainer can then train students (grades 5-12 and college) to become certified monitors.
 These students can then go on to form groups and monitor their own sites.